How in the world do they do it?

 10. Use simple words

-Do you ever pause while writing in order to think of the perfect word?
+Do you ever pause while writing to think of the perfect word?

 If so, you’re wasting time.

-When it comes to blog posts, or any type of web content, your writing should be simple.
+Regarding blog posts or any web content, your writing should be simple.

 People have very limited attention spans and like to skim.
 Jakob Nielson collected data that shows an average visitor reads just 20-28% of the words in a post.
 If they can’t skim it, they usually skip it.
 That means your perfect word won’t even be read by most.

 When you read complex words, it takes longer to understand them.
-It’s partly because they are complex words, but it’s also because we don’t see them often.
+It’s partly because they are complex words; we don’t see them often.

 Instead of “convoluted,” write “complex”.